UCI-GDIM31/w0-setup-check-in-Hayley-pdf/README.md

     - [ ] Other (please specify)

 3. What are you hoping to get out of this class?

+I am hoping to gain enough experience to comfortably code my own games and understand different coding languages like C#.

 4. What, if anything, are you nervous about for this class?

+I'm nervous about being able to keep up with my other classmates.

 ## Prior Experience